International

 Economic recovery plan

-For updates on the key economic policy responses to the COVID-19 outbreak (fiscal, monetary and macroeconomic) taken by the Algerian government to limit the socio-economic impact of the COVID-19 pandemic, please consult the section dedicated to Algeria in the
+For updates on the key economic policy responses to the COVID-19 outbreak (fiscal, monetary and macroeconomic) undertaken by the Algerian government, please consult the country's dedicated section in the IMF’s Policy Tracker platform.

 Support plan for businesses